European Rental Association: Members

-Direct members of ERA can either be rental associations or rental companies with operations in Europe.
-Equipment manufacturers and other suppliers to the rental industry can become associate members.
+Direct members of ERA may either be rental associations or rental companies with operations in Europe.
+Equipment manufacturers and other suppliers to the rental industry may become associate members.

-International Exhibitions and events
+International exhibitions and events

-ERA is the co-organiser of the International Rental Exhibition, IRE, which takes place every 3 years and is the largest European trade show for the equipment rental business.
-The event raises the profile of the rental industry in Europe, standing alongside Intermat and Bauma as the two other large European construction exhibitions.
+ERA is the co-organiser of the International Rental Exhibition, IRE, which takes place every 3 years and is the largest European trade show in the equipment rental business.
+The event raises the profile of the rental industry in Europe, standing alongside Intermat and Bauma, the two other large construction exhibitions in Europe.